Appointment of principal supervisor and possible co-supervisor(s)

 The principal supervisor is responsible for ensuring that all formalities in connection with the PhD programme, as described in the PhD Order and supplemented by local regulations of the Faculty and any regulations of the Department or research training programme, must be respected.

 The principal supervisor must ensure that the PhD plan can be approved by the Head of the PhD School no later then three months after enrollment.
-It is therefore recommended that the PhD plan is completed and handed in for the PhD School's approval no later than two months after enrollment.
+It is therefore recommended that the PhD plan is completed and handed in for the Head of the PhD School's approval no later than two months after enrollment.

 The principal supervisor is responsible for project supervision, which includes ensuring that the supervision and advice is relevant and adequate (usually meeting at least once a week, unless there are reasons otherwise)